top of page

 So, why do we dedicate ourselves to creating handmade pottery?
 For us, and for many who cherish handmade items, it's about the unique beauty, the connection to the maker, and the profound sense of well-being that comes from using something crafted with care.
 This is a personal decision, and we believe it's one you should make with full information.
 Below, we'll share everything you need to know about food safety and handmade pottery, empowering you to decide what's right for you.

-Two Concerns :
+The Concerns :

 Preventing bacteria growth